Pedestrian Accident Lawyer in Chicago

 Without any form of personal protection whatsoever, pedestrians are helpless in the face of negligent drivers.
 Pedestrians struck by motor vehicles can sustain severe injuries such fractured bones that need surgery to repair; disfigurement and life-threatening injuries to the head, neck or back.
 Death is an ever present danger.

 Non-fatal and fatal injuries will mean pain, suffering and monetary losses for pedestrian victims.
 Among the hardships an accident can impose are huge medical expenses; loss of income and permanent or partial disabilities such as the loss of the ability to walk or the use of one’s arms and hands.
+That’s why it’s so important to contact an experienced pedestrian accident attorney in Chicago to find out what you may be entitled to.

 Illinois authorities said the two most common causes of pedestrian deaths are speeding motor vehicles and the failure of vehicles to stop when people cross their paths.